Etochang/ObsidianVault/Class Notes/CSE 434/Textbook/CH4 - Network Layer Data Plane.md

 - When there are multiple matches, the router uses the **longest prefix matching rule**.

-Once a packet's output port has been determined, the packet can be sent into the switching fabric.
+Once a packet's output port has been determined via the lookup, the packet can be sent into the switching fabric.
 In some designs, a packet may be temporarily blocked from entering the fabric if packets from other input ports are currently using the fabric.

 ---
 # *References*